IDAS-Durham/JUNE/README.md

 With new code additions and alterations, please write tests to ensure future consistency.

+All contributions to the codebase which are specific to camps should be in the ``camps/`` folder to make it easier to merge with the main repository.
+Changes that concern general functionality that can be applied to other countries, can be added to the ``june/`` source code folder.

 In all possible instances, code should be added to the original codebase and not overwritten.
 E.g. if the default for the code is a file used for the UK, manually pass the camp file rather than altering the default.
 If writing a new file, feel free to customise it to the camp setting!

 # Tests